open-cogsci/osdoc/content/pages/manual/osweb/workflow.md

 For an introduction to the workflow, see also:

-Mathôt, S., & March, J. (in press).
-Conducting linguistic experiments online with OpenSesame and OSWeb. *Language Learning*.
+Mathôt, S., & March, J. (2022).
+Conducting linguistic experiments online with OpenSesame and OSWeb. *Language Learning*. doi:10.1111/lang.12509
 <br /><small>[Related preprint (not identical to published manuscript)](https://doi.org/10.31234/osf.io/wnryc)</small>